ringcentral/ringcentral-chatbot-js/README.md

 ## Todo

+- Bot cascade delete Service
+    - not good, because we need to add hooks
+    - use RxJS is a better idea
 - Create a website to auto generate code for developer to download
     - let developer select what he wants to do, what programming language to use, and finally generate the code for him
 - Demo chatbots